Alpheus-godswill1/blogging_system3/README.md

 ![Recent_Post_Section](https://user-images.githubusercontent.com/60825409/206928876-4f9eed3f-cd5b-41b8-b220-fa9b9363fff2.png)

-> Display blog post (articles) based on categories.
+> Display blog posts (articles) based on categories.

 ![Display_BaseON_Cats](https://user-images.githubusercontent.com/60825409/206928907-9fa324a4-a894-494c-b56a-6ee007ac996e.png)

->> This feature is so amazing, I always use to wonder how it happened, I finally built it out myself, it's called single post display ( when you search a keyword on the search tab, normally a post or two appears, when a particular post is clicked it eventually opens up singly ) .
+>> This feature is so amazing, I always use to wonder how it happened, and I finally built it out myself, it's called single post display ( when you search a keyword on the search tab, normally a post or two appears, when a particular post is clicked it eventually opens up singly ).
 It was pretty fun building out this feature.

 ![Display_BaseON_Cats](https://user-images.githubusercontent.com/60825409/206929087-0d16346d-7d3a-463c-b456-3fd5e1d99293.png)